zayKenyon/Blacklist/README.md

 ### 3: Set config variables
 - Fill in the required variables in `config.json.example`
-  -  `requiredPerms` must be a string chosen from here:  https://discord.com/developers/docs/topics/permissions#permissions-bitwise-permission-flags
+  -  `requiredPerms` must be a string chosen from here (in camelCase):  https://discord.com/developers/docs/topics/permissions#permissions-bitwise-permission-flags
 - Rename `config.json.example` to `config.json`

 ### 4: Running the bot